The Zambezi Queen Collection

 Client Rating for Botswana 5/5 from 120 reviews

 We were on the Chobe Princess 1 with 8 other guests.
 The room was very comfortable.
 We were made very welcome and it was just like being at a safari camp with "game trips" in the smaller boat.
 Food was very good.
 The common room was very comfortable.
 The whole experience was very relaxing.
-The only drawback might have been if you had been with less congenial people than we were.

 The Tribes Foundation